sohailsomani/soso-state/README.md

 # soso.state

-`soso.state` is a simple, yet powerful library inspired by Redux which gives you a single, global place to put all your application data.
-Updates are mediated through the `update` function and events are signalled for those values (and their ancestors) that are changed.
-Through the use of submodels, you can write components that read from and write to any level of application state without loss of generality.
+`soso.state` is a simple, yet powerful library inspired by Redux which gives you a single, global place (`Model[State]`) to put all your application data.
+Updates are mediated through the `Model.update` function and changes are observed through the `Model.observe` function.
+Via the use of `SubModel`s, you can write components that read from and write to any level of application state without loss of generality.

 [This image](README.png) may help get a better idea of the different components and how they work together.

 * [Main Benefits](#main-benefits): it gud